 It’s interesting how people have a misconception that all moms should be fit and have toned bodies, simply because they have to chase their kids all day long.
 Even if you feel like you’ve just run a marathon at the end of the day, it doesn’t count.
 Only an actual workout is something that can help you shed a few pounds and energize you.
 The fitness plan you choose doesn’t have to be fancy or complex, and what’s even more important is that you don’t need any special equipment.
 If you aren’t sure where to start from and what the best option is for a busy mom, a complete workout routine that you can do at home and adjust to fit your needs and abilities is always a good idea.
 Grab a pair of dumbbells and you’re good to go.
 But, what if you miss a day, two, or even three in a row?
 Don’t worry, just carry on.
 These things happen, especially if you’re a busy mom and you’ve got nobody to help you.
-Don’t let that discourage you, as even if you occasionally skip your workout, it’s not the end of the world.
+Don’t let that discourage you or lead you into habits of overeating or undereating, as even if you occasionally skip your workout, it’s not the end of the world.
 Instead of being too harsh on yourself, change your point of view and be proud of yourself on the days you stick to your routine.

 Kids shouldn’t be your excuse for avoiding exercise.
 It’s not good for you and it’s not good for them.
 By taking care of yourself and your body, you’ll be more balanced, patient, and you’ll have more energy to deal with everything that comes your way during the day.